|ARIA (Doc. Index)|

 However the organization was funded by, and primarily run for, tobacco industry work.

-ARIA generated its own offshoot "scientific society," called Indoor Air International (IAI) which ran seminars, conferences, etc. and had its own scientific journal and newsletter, all funded by tobacco.
+ARIA generated its own offshoot, a 'scientific society - conference organisation', called Indoor Air International (IAI) which ran seminars, conferences, etc. and had its own 'peer-reviewed scientific journal' (Air International) and newsletter (Airmail), all funded by tobacco.
 The IAI was nominally under the control of another fictitious organization, known as International Association for Indoor Air Quality, which was also registered in Switzerland, where access to corporate records is notoriously difficult.

 A 1990 memo from the international tobacco industry's main legal firm, Covington & Burling, which headed the "European Consultancy Program," (a euphemism for the recruitment of Whitecoats) boasted that: